 Skip to content

-Scanning a Docker image
+Scanning a container image

 The agent supports image scanning functionality in the OCI and Docker standards and can be launched in one of the following ways, indicating: